-If you use an Apple device, you are probably increasingly used to using dongles, adapters or whatever else you want to call them.
+If you use an Apple device, you are probably increasingly used to using dongles, adapters, or whatever else you want to call them.
 They give you the functionality that Apple doesn’t natively include because of design constraints or a forward thinking approach to new technologies.
-However, there are dozens of Apple adapters available, and it can be hard to know which ones are the right ones for a given situation.
+However, there are dozens of Apple adapters available, and it can be hard to know which ones are the right ones for any given situation.
 This edtech gear guide was written to help remedy that problem.

 I want to… plug a traditional USB device into a new Apple MacBook.

-You need: USB-C to USB Adapter (Apple price: $9)
+You need: USB-C to USB-A Adapter

 I want to… connect my new MacBook to the internet with an Ethernet cable.